 The Plains to Peak Bulletin provides a greater glimpse into the Rockies Project research experience and shares future developments of the Project.
-The Bulletin covers our ongoing commitment to the American West, our undergraduate student research, and our outreach initiatives aimed at encouraging critical discussion of natural resource and environmental issues.
+The Bulletin covers our ongoing commitment to the American West, our undergraduate student research, and outreach initiatives aimed at encouraging critical discussion of natural resource and environmental issues.

 Spring 2017 Plains to Peak Bulletin